sirixdb/sirixdb.github.io/jsoniq-api.md

 }
 ```

-### Transactional-Cursor Based Functions
+### Transactional-Cursor-Based Functions
 SirixDB also provides a few functions, which are based on the fact that currently when importing data with XQuery we generate hashes for each node as well as the number of descendants.
-Furthermore we always store the number of children of each node.
+Furthermore, we always store the number of children of each node.
 You can use the function

 ```xquery
 sdb:descendant-count($item as structured-item()) as xs:long